 - unsweetened cocoa powder to roll the truffles in

-- Add cream, butter, espresso powder, vanilla and salt to a saucepan, bring to a simmer and stir until you have a homogeneous mix.
+- Add cream, butter, instant espresso powder, vanilla and salt to a saucepan.
+Stirring continuously, bring the mix to a low simmer.

-- Take off the heat and add the Bourbon.
+- Turn off the heat and stir in the Bourbon.

 - Pour the hot cream mix over the chocolate and let sit for 1 minute.

-- Stir together until everything is well combined and no large chocolate clumps remain.
-(You may need to heat the mixture over a pot of hot water to get rid of the last clumps but don't go haywire, a few small bits add a nice texture and something to bite into).
+- Whisk the mix until it is well combined and smooth and no large chocolate clumps remain.
+(You can gently heat the mix over a pot of hot water to get rid of the last clumps but don't go haywire, a few small bits add a nice texture and something to bite into.)

-- Cover and put in the fridge for 3 hours.
+- Cover and chill in the fridge for 3 hours.

-- With a metal scoop or a melon baller or a spoon, scoop out the chocolate and quickly roll into balls with your hands.
+- With a spring-loaded metal scoop, a melon baller or a spoon, scoop out the chocolate and quickly roll into balls with your hands.

 - Roll each ball in the cocoa powder.

-- Keep the truffles in the fridge until you serve them and don't inhale when you bite into them.
+- Keep the truffles in the fridge until you're ready to serve them and – importantly! – don't inhale when you bite into them.